Flow measurements on the LeClair Canal were conducted as part of the

 losses.
 The estimated total project cost is $1,500,000.

-In 1994, the Commission recommended the project be advanced in the
+In 1994, the Commission recommended the project be progressed in the

 Rehabilitation Program to Level III status with an appropriation of